Call for Proposals

-Visitor Instruments: WMKO will not support any visitor instruments during semester 2014B.
+Visitor Instruments: WMKO will not support any visitor instruments during semester 2015A.

 Suprime-Cam (limited), FOCAS, HDS, MOIRCS (limited), IRCS (with NGS/LGSAO with 188 elements), FMOS, COMICS, and Hyper Suprime-Cam (limited) at Subaru: Through an exchange with the Subaru Observatory, several nights may be available to observers who would like to use any of these instruments.
 Please check the Subaru web site for detailed descriptions of these instruments and the Subaru Call for Proposals for instrument restrictions, particularly for S-Cam and MOIRCS.
-Neither Keck nor Subaru will support Target of Opportunity observations during the exchanged nights.
+Subaru time may be traded for time on both Keck telescopes, the exact number of nights depending both on the Keck and the Subaru demand.
+Neither Keck nor Subaru will support Target of Opportunity (ToO) observations during the exchanged nights.
 All observations will be executed in the "classical" observing mode.
-During semester 2014B Hyper Suprime-Cam is being offered to the Keck community for a small number of nights (exact number to be determined in April) in a shared-risk mode.
+During semester 2015A Hyper Suprime-Cam is being offered to the Keck community for a maximum of three nights in a shared-risk mode.

 Keck Observatory Archive: Data from all instruments will be archived in the Keck Observatory Archive (KOA).
 The default proprietary period for all data is 18 months.
 If observers desire a different proprietary period they may request this through the Keck coversheet.
 The Keck Observatory's KOA homepage has information about the archive and the KOA proprietary period policy.